doceazedo/ssn/README.md

 For deploying in production you can generally follow the development environment steps and:

 - Only expose the `25565` and `80` ports from your server
-- Setup the environment variables properly
+- Setup the environment variables inside ".env" properly
   - Generate random and strong passwords for the keys
   - Configure the memory allocation according to your server
   - Fill in external sevice keys (like Discord, Turnstile and SendGrid)